-() ceased to be a Director w.e.f.
-13.11.2019
+(#) Directors appointed w.e.f.
+12.11.2020

 - i) For the purpose of number of Directorship of Individual Directors, other Directorships of only Indian Public Limited Companies have been considered pursuant to Section 165 of the Companies Act, 2013.
 None of the Directors exceeds the prescribed limit of 20 Companies out of which maximum 10 are Public Companies.
 A person shall not be a Director in more than 8 listed Companies (w.e.f.
-01.04.2020) - ii) Independent Directors are in compliance of the requirement under Regulation 25 of SEBI (LODR) Regulations, 2015. - iii) Committee positions of only two Committees, namely, Audit Committee and Stakeholders Relationship Committee in Public Limited Companies have been considered pursuant to Reg, 26 of SEBI (LODR) Regulations, 2015.
+01.04.2021) - i) Independent Directors are in compliance of the requirement under Regulation 25 of SEBI (LODR) Regulations, 2015. - iii) Committee positions of only two Committees, namely, Audit Committee and Stakeholders Relationship Committee in Public Limited Companies have been considered pursuant to Reg, 26 of SEBI (LODR) Regulations, 2015.
 A Director shall not be a member in more than 10 committees or act as chairperson of more than 5 Committees across all listed entities in which he is a director. - iv) None of the Directors of the Company is related inter-se, in terms of Section 2(77) of the Companies Act, 2013.